VirusPilot/stratux-pi4/README.md

 ## Remarks - ppm programming
 tbd.

-## Remarks - modify OGN ITU frequency region entry for using FLARM outside of Europe/Africa
+## Remarks - OGN/FLARM frequency usage outside of Europe
-tbd.
+- ogn-rf seems to set the OGN/FLARM frequency according to the device's GPS position with the exception of China (470 MHz) and India (866 MHz) which still needs to be implemented